 Please contact the Registrar’s Office at 703-993-2441 for enrollment information.

 Action Needed: Time frames are based upon first day of employment.

 |Within 30 days 1||• Health insurance (complete form even if waiving coverage)

 |After 1 Year||• VRS faculty and classified staff become eligible for short-term disability after a one-year waiting period.
 The date of any eligible event must occur after one year of employment to invoke short-term disability for that event.|

 1 Next time to enroll will be during Open Enrollment in May of each year with an effective date of July 1.
 Eligible employees may also enroll, stop, or modify within 60 days of a qualifying mid-year event (e.g. marriage, divorce, or birth of a child).
 Any mid-year changes will be effective on the first day of the month following receipt of the completed election form except for adding newborns, adopted children, or children placed for adoption.
 In these cases, health coverage is retroactive to the first day of the month in which the birth, adoption or placement for adoption occurred.

 2 You must enroll every plan year in a Flexible Spending Account to have an account, so if you want to continue using your FSA or enroll in one for the first time, be sure to take action during Open Enrollment.

-- Compliance, Diversity and Ethics New Hire Trainings →Due within the first 30-days of employment
+- Compliance, Diversity, and Ethics Required Trainings → Due within the first 30-days of employment

 - HR Required Trainings → Due within the first 90-days of employment